aster-hu/blog/_posts/2021-09-12-white-nights-review/2021-09-12-white-nights-review.md

 ## The brand

 White Nights is a brand from Russian manufacturer [Nevskaya Palitra](https://www.nevapalette.com).
 This 12 watercolour set is very popular because **it's really cheap** as artist grade paint.
-Reviews differ a lot for some reason so I decided to try it myself, and I found both pros & cons are quite obvious.
+Reviews differ a lot for some reasons, so I decided to try it myself, and I found both pros & cons are quite obvious.

 I also noticed few things that are not mentioned in other reviews which I will share it here.